 PAME II-2019 Working Group Meeting University of Iceland, Reykjavik 9-12 September 2019 Logistical Information Meeting information The next PAME Working Group Meeting (PAME II-2019) will be held from 9-12 September 2019 in the main building of University of Iceland in Reykjavik.
-Please note that the meeting venue will change on Thursday 12 September to Videy, a small island just outside of Reyjavik city center (https://visitreykjavik.is/videy-island).
-You are advised to bring sensible/warm clothes as there will be a guided walking tour around the island.
-Monday 9 September has been set aside for pre-meetings of the PAME expert groups with the PAME II-2019 plenary will take place from 10-12 September.
+Please note that the meeting venue will change on Thursday 12 September to Videy, a small island just outside of Reykjavik city center (https://visitreykjavik.is/videy-island).
+You are advised to bring sensible/warm clothes as there will be a guided walking tour around the island after we have finished the Records of Decisions for the meeting.
+A bus will take participants from the University to the ferry on 12th of September.
+Monday 9 September has been set aside for pre-meetings of the PAME expert groups - held in Skuggasund 3 at the facilities of the Ministry for the Environment and Natural Resources with the PAME II-2019 plenary will take place from 10-12 September at the University of Iceland - Main Building.

 Leads on respective activities are requested to prepare for this meeting in accordance with the PAME Work Plan 2019-2021 and Records of Decisions from the PAME I-2019 meeting.
 PAME delegations are invited to include shipping, EA, MPA, Resource Exploration and Development, Marine Litter and other experts in their delegations to the PAME II-2019 meeting.
+Meeting venue: